Lydia Personal Data Protection Policy

 - Information collected indirectly when the Individual Customer uses the Lydia Service, in particular when making payment transactions, consulting certain content and subscribing to certain additional services in the Application or by referring to the dedicated platforms of commercial partners.

 4.1 Information Clients submit

-- Authentication video.
-The Client can make requests on his/her Lydia account and personal data in several ways (for example in case of forgotten password).
-If the request is considered sensitive and with the Client consent, it can be done by means of a video authentication.
-For this, the Client must give Lydia access to microphone and camera, and film himself / herself for a few seconds to state his/her request.
-The recorded videos are watched by an authorized Lydia Agent who authenticates the request.
-Once the request is authenticated, the video is no longer accessible by the Agent: it is kept in semi-intermediate archiving.
+To do so, the Client must authorize access to Lydia, the microphone and the camera of his phone and then film himself for a few seconds to state his request.
+The recorded videos are viewed by an authorized Lydia Agent who authenticates the Client.
+After this authentication, the video is no longer accessible by the Agent: it is kept in a semi-intermediate archive.

 4.2 Information Lydia receives indirectly about the Client whe he/she uses Lydia Services

-- Additional personal information.
-When the Client provides Lydia with a proof of identity, Lydia collects information on the date of birth, place of birthand nationality.
+When the Client provides Lydia with a proof of identity, Lydia collects information on the date of birth, place of birth and nationality.

-- Bank account details.
-When the Client links his/her bank account to the Lydia app, by providing the log-in details used for online banking, the IBAN number and payees linked to this account are automatically imported into the Lydia app to facilitate payments from his/her Lydia account to external saved accounts.
+When the Client links his/her bank account to the Lydia app, by providing the log-in details used for online banking, the IBAN number and payees linked to this account are automatically imported into the Lydia app to facilitate transfers between the Customer's Lydia Account and the registered external accounts.

 4.3 How long Lydia retains Clients' information

 In compliance with the regulations against fraud and financing terrorism and as indicated in Lydia’s Terms of Service, Lydia is required by the French Law to retain the following information in intermediate archiving (restricted access, intermediate step before deletion) for five years starting from the date the Client close his/her account or terminate his/her contractual relationship with Lydia: